makinacorpus/drupal-unoderef/README.md

 There is nothing else to do, the JavaScript code will automatically find all content sources that matches those conditions, and use it for drag and drop.

-## Use with jQuery sortable/droppable

-This is not supported anymore, but you may still use the legacy jQuery based version.
-It needs to be documented.